kotarak/vimpire/SHADING.markdown

 This is an example of such a declaration by the “vimpire-complete” family.
 The high lord `vimpire.complete` will be known through out the House of Vim and other families may call upon him.
-The `compliment` branch of the family will leave in the House of Vim as well, however it shall be left alone as if it was not there at all.
+The `compliment` branch of the family will live in the House of Vim as well, however it shall be left alone as if it was not there at all.
 To ensure this, the family is assigned a dedicated room and every element is transferred too the new space.